-At WEC, we mobilize communities, engage decision makers, deploy legal tools, and elevate the issue in public to stand up against the fossil fuel companies and prevent the expansion of coal export and oil transport facilities through the Northwest.
-From saying no to a massive coal export facility proposed at Cherry Point to fighting the nation’s largest proposed oil by rail terminal in Vancouver, WA, we’re working alongside communities across the state to reduce the risks of these proposals.
+We are making an impact because we work to mobilize communities, engage decision makers, deploy legal tools, and elevate the issue in public to stand up against the fossil fuel companies and prevent the expansion of coal export and oil transport facilities through the Northwest.
+Additionally, the Trump Administration is rolling back protections and pushing ahead dirty energy projects.
+We must continue to work together to stay no to coal, oil and fracked gas and work alongside communities to reduce the risk of these proposals.

 Standing Up To Oil

 Oil transported by train, pipeline, and tanker vessels impacts all of Washington – from Spokane to Vancouver to Grays Harbor to Bellingham.
-And right now, Washington is facing a dramatic increase in the amount and the type of oil moving through our state – and considering proposals for much more.
+And right now, Washington continues to be in the cross-hairs of an oil industry working to extract and move more oil through our region at all cost.

-In collaboration with our partners and Earthjustice, WEC is ensuring that each of the terminals receive a full and thorough review, with ample opportunities for public input.
-WEC is also working on local, state, and federal policies to both make it more difficult to build terminals and also to ensure the safe transport of the oil already coming into our region to the Washington’s five refineries.
+- Ensuring full and thorough evaluation of impacts: In collaboration with our partners and Earthjustice, WEC is ensuring that each of the terminals receive a full and thorough review, with ample opportunities for public input.
+WEC is also working on local, state, and federal policies to both make it more difficult to build terminals and to ensure the safe transport of the oil already coming into our region to the Washington’s five refineries.
 We are working in the legislature, educating the public on these issues, and providing citizens with the opportunity to speak up.

 Powering Past Coal

 Americans have turned to cleaner energy, and we are moving beyond the dirty, outdated fossil fuels of the past.
-WEC is a founding member of the Power Past Coal coalition which helps citizens stand up against plans to build massive coal export terminals in the region and look to a better, cleaner future for our children and communities.
+WEC is a founding member of the Power Past Coal coalition, which helps communities stand up against plans to build massive coal export terminals in the region and look to a better, cleaner future for our children and communities.

 Coal is the dirtiest, most carbon-intensive fossil fuel.
 Becoming a gateway for coal export would fly in the face of our region’s leadership in the clean energy economy.
 Shipping up to a hundred million tons of coal a year to Asia through West Coast ports would spread toxic coal dust in communities all along the rail line, clog our railroads and ports, risk our families’ health, pollute our air and water, and stoke the climate crisis.